j253cao/j253cao/README.md

 ## I'm a management engineering student at the University of Waterloo!

-- 🌱 I’m currently learning everything about JavaScript framworks🤣
+- 🌱 I’m currently learning everything about JavaScript frameworks🤣
 - 👯 I’m event interested and looking to work on open source projects
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play sports and run